Ybyonas1/seo--refactor-exc-yw/README.md

 ## Description

 ## Usage
-How to use my project
+This project was assigned to me by my Coding Bootcamp.

 ## License
-MIT
+All fellow cohorts & instructors/TA's have access to this website..?

 ## Screenshots
 ![Seo refactor YW](assets/images/seorefyw.png)